 - Fairness in FAA Enforcement Matters: Steps to Take Right Now: Lawyer-Pilots Bar Association Journal, Winter 2017-18

 - Fairness in FAA Enforcement Matters: Steps to Take Right Now: Aviation Business Journal, 4th Quarter 2017

 - Annotated Guide To Massachusetts Evidence: Thornton West

-- ABA Forum on Air and Space Law
+- ABA Forum on Air & Space Law

 - Lawyer Pilots Bar Association